Louis Arnaud Reid: Reid and Anti-Psycholigism

 It is worth noting that Reid's argument does not fall foul of the argument against psychologism, the argument put forward by Kant, Frege and Wittgenstein that images cannot be the basis of the meaning of words.
 For while Kant argued that 'No image could ever be adequate to the concept of a triangle in general [because] it would never attain that universality of the concept which renders it', Reid rejects the notion that images as such exist.
 Reid insists that 'in the end there are no images, but only imaging of real things'.
 Imaging, as described by Reid, has the kind of purchase on the 'objective' that Frege denied to merely psychological images, and to this extent avoids the argument against psychologism.

 Education

 For Reid, education is not about the passive reproduction of propositional knowledge.
 It is about apprehension, about active and concrete understanding.

-The arts also have a central place in education, because they are a form of knowing.
+He argued that the arts also have a central place in education, because they are a form of knowing.

+Collections

+Reid's family donated his archive to the Institute of Education in 1986.
+The collection contains published material, unpublished papers and lectures with some correspondence, notes and working papers.